dandepan303/AiDetectionBypass/README.md

 - Supports different writing purposes and readability levels.
 - Utilizes Chrome's incognito mode for anonymity.

+## Prerequisites

+- Python 3.x
+- Google Chrome installed (chromedriver is used by Selenium)

 ## Usage

 1. Clone this repository to your local machine.